sustainyfacts/AnyCache/adapters/any_nats/README.md

 # Ristretto Adapter

-This is the ristretto adapter for AnyCache.
+This is the NATS adapter for AnyCache, to provide cluster communication.

 ## Usage